kanar1234/Main/Data Structure and Algorithms/Programming Assignment 2/README.md

   product(Matrix A, Matrix B) - returns the product of matrix A and B

   printMatrix(Matrix M) - prints the matrix onto the terminal

-List.c:
-Creates a doubly linked list and List ADT

-List.h:
-Has the List functions

-Sparse.c:
-Takes in input from files and tests its functions

-Makefile:
-Given - Compiles Matrix List and Matrix Test